tlienart/Franklin.jl/docs/workflow/deploy.md

 ### GitHub Pages

-GitHub pages can also be used to deploy PR previews, but you will have to store the previews and the original rendered website in a single git branch.
+GitHub pages can also be used to deploy PR previews, but you will need to store the previews and the original rendered website in a single git branch.
 The previews will be stored in a sub-folder inside your generated website; hence, make sure this folder's name (the folder where previews are stored) does not conflict with an existing folder in your website.

-In the workflows below, we use the folder name "previews" to store PR previews.
+In the workflows below, we use a folder named "previews" to store the PR previews.

 After the `Checkout` action add the following: